EriKWDev/dumballoc/README.md

 and no other code needs to be touched.
 If that stack was previously allocated in a hot loop, it will now automatically re-use its buffer.

+We had special usecases and constraints (that don't fit everyone or everywhere!), but I wanted to share this as I think this might be a useful idea even if a bit contrarian in the rust community.

 ## Alternatives
-Of course, there are other ways to solve the problems presented here, but they all have different tradeoffs.
-Being aware of multiple solutions with different tradeoffs is what allows you to make an informed decision rather than just blindly doing what everyone else does.
+Of course, there are other ways to solve the problems presented here, and they all have different tradeoffs.
+Being aware of multiple solutions with different trade-offs is what allows you to make an informed decision rather than just blindly doing what everyone else does.

 Using dumballoc means that the worst-case calling of the functions utilizing it will eventually allocate a buffer of the worst-case size and it will never be de-allocated.
 For us, this was a totally fine trade-off, but beware that the total memory usage now becomes the sum of all the worst-cases requirements

+It further ***requires special care with recursion*** as each recursive call will utilize the exact same allocation and clear it thus violating safety guarantees.
+We had no recursive gamelogic with a perf issue, so `dumballoc` isn't used there.

 If this is an issue for you, and it should be in many cases, you should most likely not be using `dumballoc!` there and rather look in to alternatives